Academic Catalog

 Natural Sciences (SQ/SG)

 Students must complete eight (8) credits of General Chemistry, University Physics, General Biology for Majors, or Physical and Historical Geology.
-Consult specific requirements of university transfer major for guidance.
+Consult specific requirements of university transfer major or associate degree with corresponding emphasis for guidance.

 Select one of the following sequences:8-10